 Conditions did not improve as we retraced our path down the mountainside.
 The fog closed in as we made our descent, reducing visibility to just a few meters in places.
 It was as thick as cotton candy at times and we took several breaks on the way back down.
 Traffic was light, at least, and other drivers were generally taking it easy around sharp curves.

 Eventually we made it down from the misty mountains and through the bamboo forest to the “monster village”, a gaudy tourist trap at the end of highway 151.
-I won’t share any photos of our time there for fear of spoiling the mood—but you can see them here if you like.
+I won’t share any photos of our time there for fear of spoiling the mood.

 Unsurprisingly, the Lotus Forest is popular with Taiwanese bloggers.
 Read more about it in Chinese here, here, and here (or simply Google the Chinese characters 忘憂森林).
 And if you’re feeling really adventurous you can also cycle there, as Michael Turton demonstrates in this resourceful post.